top of page

 To dominate one level requires access to the next level above it.

 We can infer from our two extrapolations that understanding the purpose of our life on Earth requires access to a higher level beyond humanity.
-That would need something greater than human thinking.
+That would require something greater than human thinking.

 Getting access to the level above us